MikeG621/ProjectHex/Readme.md

 _______________________________
 #### Copyright Information ####
-Copyright © Michael Gaisser, 2012-
+Copyright Â© Michael Gaisser, 2012-

 This software is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL (License.txt) was not distributed